 Dietary Clerks are also known as Dietary Workers.
 They prepare a diet chart for patients in hospitals by following the standards established by the dietitians.
-They also involve a patient visits to assist with the nutrition screening of patients and departmental communication.
+They also involve patient visits to assist with the nutrition screening of patients and departmental communication.

-Dietary Manager is an expert in the foodservice, management, and safety service.
+The dietary Manager is an expert in the foodservice, management, and safety service.
 Certified Managers maintain sanitation standards, buy food materials, assist in food production, implement healthy and new menus, and many more.

 Who is a Nutritionist?

 Nutritionists and Dieticians are almost the same, as even they are into planning and guiding their patients to have the proper healthy food, maintain a diet, and provide food tips.
 The main difference between Dieticians and Nutritionists is the legal restrictions that each one has.
 Nutritionists who register themselves with Commission on Dietetic Registration may call themselves RD's.

 The Nutritionist profession is less protected under the law.
 And also Dieticians who do not use the title RD's are completely free from the governments' regulations.